 Mary L. Farm is a little piece of North Carolina’s past: expansive farm land, animals, and a family dedicated to doing the work of tending to the land the right way.
 Today, Mary L. stands as a fifth generation, 165-acre certified-organic dairy farm.
-Owners Rick and Dorcas Parker shifted to organic despite a changing industry that still favors mass-production and GMO farming.
+Owners Rick and Dorcas Parker shifted to organic farming in North Carolina despite a changing industry that still favors mass-production and GMO farming.
 They believe that “food is much more than a commodity,” and have done the work by choosing quality over speed, quantity, and a quick buck.

 Rick and Dorcas grew up in rural Mount Ulla, North Carolina five miles from each other.
 Rick worked on the family dairy farm that his father, Maurice, and grandfather, William, began when his father was a teenager.
 Maurice, as Rick described, was not exactly the romantic type, and he would buy farm equipment for his wife, Mary’s, birthday or their anniversary.